You Have Options If You Had the Alcotest Administered in New Jersey

 If you have had the Alcotest administered to you recently in New Jersey, or if you had it administered between 2008 and 2016, there are some court rulings you need to know about.

 Alcotest is the device now used for breath testing by New Jersey police during investigations of suspected driving while intoxicated (DWI).
 It replaced the former Breathalyzer tool in 2008.
 Alcotest is designed to measure a person’s blood alcohol content or concentration (BAC) utilizing a two-step procedure.
-First police take a breath sample.
+First, police take a breath sample.
 It must be followed by a two-minute lockout period, then the second sample taken.
 The lockout period is to prevent the first sample from contaminating the second sample.

 Since its inception in 2008, the Alcotest has led to numerous legal cases challenging its validity and accuracy.
 Attorneys for defendants have argued that the Alcotest software is out-of-date and deficient.
 Other cases have claimed that the machines fail to do the two-minute lockout between samples, thus allowing for cross-contamination and inaccuracy.
-In some cases, attorneys have argued that the procedures before, during, and after administration of the Alcotest violated the defendant’s rights.
+In some cases, attorneys had argued that the procedures before, during, and after administration of the Alcotest violated the defendant’s rights.

 The Alcotest remains the de facto standard for proving DWI claims.